backopsco/API/README.md

 Parameter | Description
 --------- | -----------
-event_type | brief word that describes what triggered the change event_source | where the event was triggered (api, auto, email, webform) from | original value to | new value secondary_attribute | ... target_title | this is the source's title if the source that changed has a title attribute_name | attribute that changed
+event_type | brief word that describes what triggered the change event_source | where the event was triggered (api, auto, email, webform) from | original value to | new value secondary_attribute | ... target_title | this is the source's title if the source that changed has a title attribute_name | attribute that changed read | indicates if the notification has been read or not.
+Please POST <a href="#posttactitityitem">read = true</a> if a user reads the activity item. metadata | a hash of more data

 | related models |
 | --------- |